Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Organization

-According to the teaching units: Final assessment, continuous assessment, oral.
-The UE projects and internships are evaluated according to specific continuous assessment methods: a written report/thesis and an oral presentation before a jury.
+Depending on the teaching units: Final exam, continuous assessment, oral exam.
+Project and internship teaching units are assessed using specific continuous assessment methods: a written report/dissertation and an oral defense before a panel.

 Read more

-• M1 specific to 4th year pharmacy students, research stream, to focus training on skills not covered in their previous curriculum
+• M1 specific tofourth-year pharmacy students in the research track, focusing training on skills not covered in their previous curriculum

-• M2 apprenticeship (in progress and awaiting validation): alternating periods of study on campus/ periods of internship
+• Master's degree apprenticeship (currently being set up and awaiting approval): alternating periods of study on campus and internship periods

 Read more